jradcliffe5/DARA/Workshops/EVN_continuum/part1/part1_initial_cal.md

   4         2023+336            20:25:10.842114 +33.43.00.21435 J2000       542880
 ```

-  * Correlator set-up: there ar 8 spectral windows (AKA IFs), each of 32 channels, and 4 polarization products (we will only use the total intensity combination of RR and LL).
+  * Correlator set-up: there are 8 spectral windows (AKA IFs), each of 32 channels, and 4 polarization products (we will only use the total intensity combination of RR and LL).
 ```
 Spectral Windows:  (8 unique spectral windows and 1 unique polarization setups) SpwID  Name   #Chans   Frame   Ch0(MHz)  ChanWid(kHz)  TotBW(kHz) CtrFreq(MHz)  Corrs